microsoft/bonsai-ManufacturingLineOptimization/README.md

 <img src="img/in-out.jpg" alt="drawing" width="300"/>

-Machine 3 is an example of a typical machine with one input and one output, where machines are connected on both sides of the machine with a conveyor belt.
+Machine 3 is an example of a typical machine with one input and one output, where two machines are connected on both sides of it with a conveyor belt.
+Therefore, the action and state spaces consist of relevant information about machine 3 plus machines 2 and 4 as the input and output of machine 3.

 ```javascript
 function decompose3(s: ObservationState): MachineState {